DoubleStyx/Syncra/README.md

 ## What's this project about?

 The goal here is to do the whole "social VR sandbox" idea properly.
 A lot of sandbox games either don't support VR, have limited editing/scripting tools, don't handle UGC safely/performantly, and are generally just poorly implemented.
-Syncra's architecture and feature set is focused on modularity, extensibility, safety, performance, and simplicity.
+SyncraEngine's architecture and feature set is focused on modularity, extensibility, safety, performance, and simplicity.
 The main objectives here are the following:

 - **Safety and Modularity**:
   - Full process/world/script sandboxing